-Prerequisite: 8th Grade Earth Science and/or Physical Setting/Earth Science R with teacher's recommendation
+Prerequisite: 8th Grade Earth Science and/or Physical

 This course will be an expanded and enriched Honors Biology course, with additional options for a faster paced, higher ability group than Biology R. This is a lab course and includes animal dissections.
 There will be a cumulative final in addition to the Regents examination.